Sydney’s Specialists in rising damp solutions

 In summary, if you have a high percentage of salt in the substrate from rising damp (even if you have had a new chemical damp course installed) and the salt is not removed by either cocoon or removing the render, then that salt can be reactivated by humidity then dry again causing crystals to form which damages the render… The SAME salt from your original rising damp problem that damaged the walls the first time can then AGAIN be reactivated by humidity then dry AGAIN causing crystals to form to damage your render AGAIN.
 This damage will reoccur over and over again until the salts are no longer present.

-That is why often you are recommended to remove the render from the walls if you have rising damp.
+The above video is a demonstration for why you are often recommended to remove the render from the walls when you have rising damp.

 Having said all of that, you don’t always need to remove the render.
 Sometimes there is no damage showing so there may be a lower chance that you get damage in the future.
 It’s something we review on a case by case basis.